 - Mix flour and yeast in a medium bowl.
-Cut in the butter till mixture resembles coarse meal.
+Cut in the butter till the mixture resembles a coarse meal.

-- Add remaining ingredients and mix well; dough will be crumbly.
+- Add the remaining ingredients and mix well.
+The dough will turn out crumbly.

-- Form into a ball, but work dough as little as possible–the less kneading, the more tender the result.
-Wrap the bowl with plastic wrap, chill in fridge at least 2 hours.
+- Form into a circles, but work the dough as little as possible; the less kneading, the more tender the result.
+Wrap the bowl with plastic wrap and chill it in fridge at least 2 hours.

-- Roll wide end of triangle inside ending with smaller piece wrapping around (as croissant).
-Tuck point of wedge underneath so rolls wouldn’t unroll during baking.
-Place on a lightly oiled baking sheet, leaving space between rolls.
+- Roll the wide end of triangle inside, ending with smaller piece wrapping around, just like a croissant.
+Tuck the point of wedge underneath so the rolls don't unroll during the baking process.
+Place it on a lightly oiled baking sheet, leaving space between rolls.

 - Bake it for 30-40 min. or till they turn golden and puffed.